mathjax/MathJax-docs/misc/faq.rst

 between what is loaded on a page without mathematics and one that does include mathematics.
 On a page with no mathematics, loading MathJax requires two files: MathJax.js and a configuration file.
-If taken from the MathJax CDN, the actual (compressed) data transferred for MathJax.js will be about 14.4KB.
+If taken from a cdn, the actual (compressed) data transferred for MathJax.js will be about 14.4KB.
 The configuration file can vary greatly in size depending on what is included; minimal configurations can be as small as 3.7KB, reasonable configurations vary between 25KB and 40KB -- bringing